DynamoDS/DynamoPrimer/09_Custom-Nodes/9-1_Introduction.md

 There is a wide variety of ways to build custom nodes in Dynamo.
 In the examples in this chapter, we'll create custom nodes directly from the Dynamo UI.
 If you're a programmer and are interested in C# or Zero-Touch formatting, you can reference [this page ](https://github.com/DynamoDS/Dynamo/wiki/How-To-Create-Your-Own-Nodes)on the Dynamo Wiki for a more in depth review.

 ### Custom Node Environment
 Let's jump into the custom node environment and make a simple node to calculate percentage.
 The custom node environment is different from the Dynamo graph environment, but the interaction is fundamentally the same.
-Time to create our first custom node!
+With that said, let's create our first custom node!

 ![Custom Nodes Intro](images/9-1/CustomNodes01.png)